WildernessLabs/Netduino.Foundation/docs/API/LEDs/PwmLed/index.md

 ---
 layout: API
 title: PwmLed
-subtitle: Simple LED that's current-limited via Pulse-Width-Modulation (PWM).
+subtitle: Single color LED whose voltage is controlled via Pulse-Width-Modulation (PWM).
 ---

 # Info

-Represents an LED whose voltage is limited by the duty-cycle of a PWM signal.
+Represents an LED whose voltage (and brightness) is controlled by the duty-cycle of a PWM signal.
+Can be used both with LEDs that have been current limited with in-series resistors, or LEDs without resistors.

+Controlling an LED via a PWM signal is more power efficient than using a current-limiting resistor, and it provides more control; allowing multiple grades of brightness.
+However, it uses a PWM channel.

+To use without resistors, pass in the forward voltage (voltage drop) of the LED to the `forwardVoltage` constructor parameter, and the class will limit its output to the maximum forward voltage rating of the LED.

+To use with an LED that has a resistor in series, pass `0.0` or `TypicalForwardVoltage.ResistorLimited` for the `forwardVoltage` parameter.

 # Example